 2) Rotational medicine ball throw from waist: 4 x 3 explosive throws per side with 75 secs rest

-Above are just two examples of core workouts you can include in your hockey training program.
+Above are just two examples of core workouts you can add to your hockey training.
 For a full hockey-specific core training program check out the Hockey Core Program.
-We have a series of core workouts that you can include at the end of training sessions or after hockey practice.
+This program contains a variety of core workouts that you can include at the end of training sessions or after hockey practice.

 Always keep in mind, the compound movements which should be in all of your training programs smash the core already plus a bunch of other muscles along with it.

 This means you needn’t add a “core only” exercise to address all forms of core movement.
 Many forms are covered very well through compound lifts that should already be present in your program design.

 What does that mean for your program design?